 )Regional Coordinators and Contests

 The State of Georgia has 10 NHD Regions, each conducting its own contest.
-The state contest will be held on the campus of Mercer University (date TBA).
+The state contest is held on the campus of Mercer University.
 A full list of regional coordinators and contest dates can be found here